Ku Klux Klan: State-wide focus

-In Alabama, some young, white, urban activists joined the KKK to fight the old guard establishment.
-Hugo Black was a member and won a seat in the U.S. Senate by campaigning in KKK chapters where he focused on anti-Catholicism.
-However, in rural Alabama the Klan continued to operate to enforce Jim Crow laws; its members resorted more often to violence against Black people for infringements of the social order of white supremacy.

-Racial terrorism was used in smaller towns to suppress Black political activity.
-Elbert Williams of Brownsville, Tennessee, was lynched in 1940 for trying to organize Black residents to register and vote; also that year, Jesse Thornton of Luverne, Alabama, was lynched for failing to address a police officer as "Mister".
+In Alabama, some activists joined the Klan to fight the old guard establishment; Hugo Black was a member who campaigned and won a seat in the U.S. Senate by focusing on anti-Catholicism.
+In rural Alabama, the Klan enforced Jim Crow laws, and its members resorted more to violence against black people for apparent infringements of the social order of white supremacy.
+Racial terrorism was weaponized in smaller towns to suppress black political activity.
+Elbert Williams of Brownsville, Tennessee, was lynched in 1940 for trying to organize black residents to register to vote, and Jesse Thorton of Luverne, Alabama, was lynched for not addressing a police officer as "Mister."

-Two children wearing Ku Klux Klan robes and hoods stand on either side of Samuel Green, a Ku Klux Klan Grand Dragon, at Stone Mountain, Georgia, on July 24, 1948.
+Two children wearing Ku Klux Klan robes and hoods stand on either side of Grand Dragon Samuel Green at Stone Mountain, Georgia, on July 24, 1948.